aqdasahmed106/Radiology_Imaging_Assistant/readme.txt

-this is our hackprix repo hackathon in this year
+this is our hackprix repo hackathon in this year yes